Codewith-Vedant/Python-Keylogger/README.md

 ## 📌 Overview

 A lightweight, **Windows-only keylogger** built in Python that runs silently, captures keyboard input, tracks active application changes, and logs everything per session.
-On closing or switching applications, the data is automatically sent to a specified **Webhook URL**.
+On closing or switching applications, the data is automatically sent to a specified **Webhook URL** or **Personal Website URL**.
+This tool is tested in Windows 24H2, and the antivirus doesn't detect it.

 ---